AriaSalvatrice/AriaModules/README.md

 Those modules are all expanders of each other: the left one sets the scale to the one on the right, which forwards it.
 For example, if you only require two quantizer lines and no sequencer, you can use **Quack** on the left and **Q<** on the right, to use only half the size of **Qqqq**.
 If expander behavior is not desired, you can leave a gap between the instances, or TODO: disable expander features from the right-click menu.

 The scale of the device can be set from multiple sources, and **the last source to make a change always has the last word what's the scale**.
 All the quantizer lines on a module follow the same scale.
+And while in this documentation, I call them scales for simplicity, **Qqqq** also works with chords, and can be a fantasatic arpeggiator.

 Let's look at the controls of **Qqqq** in detail.
 If you understand them, you'll also understand what the smaller form factors do.